zampat/neteye4/monitoring/business-services/check_service_aggregator_blog.md

 From the introduction above we can distinguish 2 main topics for this project:

 Can I reliably identify a major IT incident for a provided service – thus excluding topical problems on the network, or even the incident of an Alyvix robot ?
-(VM failure, accidental testcase failure)
+(VM failure, accidental test case failure)
 Provide an IT support team with views of the building, floor, and department levels Item #2 can be solved by creating the appropriate Analytics dashboards that I will show later.
 For item #1 a new logic would be needed, because the traditional Business Process (BP) logic with its AND, OR, and N-OR aggregators does not provide the necessary logic.